-We would encourage trainees to proactively considered how to best utilise educational time where there is no scheduled teaching, and agree this with their Educational Supervisor.
+We would encourage trainees to proactively consider how to best utilise educational time where there is no scheduled teaching, and agree this with their Educational Supervisor.

 Trainers may offer additional educational time at the start of placements and around examination times, and thus it may be reasonable to provide a clinical session at a later date in return.

-If a trainee feels that the clinical/educational split is not fair, then they should discuss that with the trainer/educational supervisor in the first instance, and with Nick Pendleton in cases where this does not resolve the issue.
+If a trainee feels that the clinical/educational split is not fair, then they should discuss that with the trainer/educational supervisor in the first instance, and with the TPD in cases where this does not resolve the issue.